 Heir to the Jedi – 2015

 It’s nice to see more of Luke.
 He might be the main protagonist but what does he really do?
 We don’t see him really get involved with anyone and we don’t really find out how he feels about anything that isn’t related to his friends and family.

 Well here, in first person no less, we get a look into Luke’s noggin, and it’s actually pretty good.
-At first I wondered if I was in for a tough time but the story soon found its flow and I zipped through it within a few days.
+At first I wondered if I was in for a tough time but the story soon found its flow.
 Luke might be a hero of the Rebellion but he’s without a teacher, doesn’t even have a book to read about the force, and is being sent all over the place on missions he doesn’t seem all that suited to.
 Tough times but it’s good to know his ego got quite the boost after Yavin.
 Who’s wouldn’t?

 Luke wondering if he gone’s mad hearing an old man’s voice in his head and an interesting cast of characters make this a muddled but enjoyable read.